bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Basic Strategy." />
 </p>

-Let&apos;s take a look at how that set up.
-The basic strategy is the same and that we&apos;re going to have a parent window that has overflow hidden set on it.
+<p>Let&apos;s take a look at how that set up.
+The basic strategy is the same
+and that we&apos;re going to have a parent window that has overflow hidden set on it.
 And that&apos;s going to act like a window for these slides and the slides are all set up, in this case I have them floated.
 But